umbraco/UmbracoDocs/Reference/Events/ContentService-Events-v9.md

 These variants can be saved, published and unpublished independently of each other.
 (Unpublishing a 'mandatory language' variant of a content item - will trigger all culture variants to be unpublished).

-This poses a problem when handling notifications from the ContentService - eg Which culture just got published? do I want to run my 'custom' code that fires on save if it's just the Spanish version that's been published?
+This poses a problem when handling notifications from the ContentService - eg which culture got published?
+Do I want to run my 'custom' code that fires on save if it's only the Spanish version that's been published?
 Also, if only the Spanish variant is 'unpublished' - that feels like a different situation to if 'all the variants' have been 'unpublished'.
-Depending on which event you are handling there are helper methods you can call to find out:
+Depending on which event you are handling there are helper methods you can call to find out.

 #### Saving